masonshupe/cis276da_finalproject/README.md

 SP_1_MS.sql creates the database and its associated tables.

-The database includes 4 tables: parts, prebuilts, parts_required, and orders parts - tracks available parts inventory; primary key is part_id, includes product upc, price, name, and quantity in stock prebuilts - tracks available prebuilt computers for sale, primary key is prebuilt_id, includes prebuilt upc and name parts_required - linking table that tracks the parts needed for a particular prebuilt computer; primary key is preq_id, foreign keys are prebuilt_id and part_id orders - tracks invoices for a specific customers ordered prebuilts; primary key is order_id, foreign key is prebuilt_id
+The database includes 4 tables: parts, prebuilts, parts_required, and orders

+parts - tracks available parts inventory; primary key is part_id, includes product upc, price, name, and quantity in stock

+prebuilts - tracks available prebuilt computers for sale, primary key is prebuilt_id, includes prebuilt upc and name

+parts_required - linking table that tracks the parts needed for a particular prebuilt computer; primary key is preq_id, foreign keys are prebuilt_id and part_id

+orders - tracks invoices for a specific customers ordered prebuilts; primary key is order_id, foreign key is prebuilt_id

+relationship between tables: parts has a many to many relationship with prebuilts and vice versa; prebuilts has a one to many relationship with orders

 SP_4_MS (socket_match) - view that joins prebuilts on parts_required using prebuilt_id and joins on parts using part_id; filters parts where prebuilt name matches the given name and part name matches given cpu manufacturer to present a list of prebuilts that use either an Intel or AMD socket